Concurrently and Ethically Representing Companies, Owners, and Employees in the Same Matter

 Fafinski Mark & Johnson

-Mr. Hutter is an Associate in FMJ’s Litigation and Bankruptcy & Insolvency practice groups.
-He represents business clients in litigation arising out of complex commercial transactions, fiduciary relationships, and business insolvencies.
-Mr. Hutter has represented a diverse set of clients from the banking, real estate, retail, transportation, construction, and aviation industries.
-His experience includes defending multiple-plaintiff and putative class action claims in federal court.
+Mr. Hutter represents business clients in litigation arising out of complex commercial transactions, fiduciary relationships, and business insolvencies.
+He has represented a diverse set of clients from the banking, real estate, retail, transportation, construction, and aviation industries.
+Mr. Hutter’s experience includes defending multiple-plaintiff and putative class action claims in federal court.
+He is a former Assistant Attorney General in the Minnesota Attorney General’s Office and draws on this experience to advise businesses facing enforcement actions or investigations, as well as clients considering affirmative litigation against the government.
+He also brings his government experience to bear when clients find themselves in business disputes that are made riskier or more complicated by a regulatory or administrative law issue.
+Mr. Hutter is also a co-leader of FMJ’s E-Discovery practice group.

 Close